legriffalo/noughts-and-crosses/README.md

 ## 📝 Project Description

 ### What is Noughts and crosses?
-It's a simple-ish game of naughts and crosses Tic-Tac-Toe to it's US friends, built in react, JavaScript and Capacitor Current Android APKs are in 00-APKs if you want to test.
+It's a simple-ish game of naughts and crosses Tic-Tac-Toe to its US friends, built in react, JavaScript and Capacitor Current Android APKs are in 00-APKs if you want to test.

 ### ✨ Key Features